Yorisoft/puppet-purchase/README.md

 puppet-purchase is a bot that automates the process of purchasing an item from a few of the major online retailers.
 In attempt to combat scalping, I've created puppet-purchase bot and am making it publicly available with you all.
 Not perfect, but has helped me.
 Please share && contribute.

 These are scripts that automate the user flow of purchasing an item.
-That flow is as followed:
+That flow of purchasing an item varies a bit from website to website, but in general it is as follows:
 - Navigate to site
 - Sign-in to the account
 - Navigate to item listing page
 - If no is stock available:
-    switches store and refresh page until it finds available stock.
+    Switches store and refresh page until it finds available stock.
 - Adds item to cart
 - Checks-out cart